 Frequently Asked Questions

-Q: When should PCPs send patients to the Riley at IU Health Emergency Department?
-When should PCPs not send patients to Riley at IU Health?
+When should PCPs send patients to the Riley at IU Health Emergency Department?

 - If you suspect your patient has COVID-19, the family should utilize the IU Health Virtual Visits app for an initial screening and support on what to do next.
 Staffed 24/7 with IU Health physicians, advance practice providers and registered nurses, the clinic will screen patients from home, potentially eliminating the need to visit physician offices, urgent cares or emergency departments.